 Once I placed the beautiful tray back on top, the damaged edges don’t even show, and the newly beautified center part of the beverage card shines through!

-For a small investment, I took a piece of furniture I was ready to get rid of and turned it back into something I love!
+Such a small investment to take a piece of furniture I was ready to get rid of and turn it back into something I love!

 Using furniture salve on unfinished wood

-Using furniture salve over chalk paint or mineral paint
+Using furniture salve over chalk synthesis paint or mineral paint

 Using furniture salve on metal

 Another way to use this is to clean up and rehydrate older metal.
-I think you’ll be shocked at what a difference it makes on antique metals.
+I think you’ll be shocked at what a difference it makes on antique metals to shine up the beauty of years of patina.

 Other uses for furniture salve:

-I did some research online and it looks like there’s so many other ways to use this furniture salve recipe!
+I did some research online and looked at the benefits of Wise Owl furniture salve on common household areas and thought I’d try it with mine too.
+It worked like a charm!
+There’s so many other ways to use this furniture salve recipe!

 Here are some of them: